llee454/arf-utils/arf-frontend/Lucidity README.md

   You can enable and disable modules simply by setting the *enabled* attribute to "true" or "false" respectively.

+### Creating Pages

+The simplest way to create a new page is to use the Page module.

+To create a new page using the Page module:

+1. Enable the Page module in settings.xml

+  See "Configuration" for more information about how to enable modules.

+2. Create a new page template

+  A page template is just an HTML file containing the content that you want the page to display.
+This file may be placed anywhere, but usually it is placed under ./templates.

+3. Register your page template

+  The page module directory (./modules/page) includes a file named templates.xml.
+This file is referred to as the Page Template List file and lists all of the page templates registered with Lucidity.
+Simply add a new entry within the templates XML element that includes a name for your template and its URL.
+See ./modules/page/example_templates.xml for an example.

+4. Validate templates.xml

+  Whenever you modify an XML file, you should validate it against its XML schema.
+Simply use an XML validator to validate templates.xml against ./modules/page/templates.xsd.

+5. Visit your page

+  Once you have registered your page template you should now be able to view your new page.
+Simply enter "HOST/index.html?id=page/PAGENAME" into your browser where HOST is your site's host name and PAGENAME is the name you entered in templates.xml.
+For example "www.example.org/index.html?page/Example_Page".

+Note: your page template's internal name must not contain any spaces (use underscores instead) and should avoid any special characters that are not allowed in URLs.

 ### Using Blocks

 Page templates can include blocks.
 Blocks are HTML elements that instruct Lucidity to perform special actions.
 This action might simply replace the block with a new HTML element or it might do something more abstract.